KristjanPet/esp32-greenhouse-automation/README.md

 # 🌱 ESP32 Greenhouse Automation

 An ESP32-based controller for automatic greenhouse ventilation using temperature, humidity, and wind readings.
 Motors can be controlled automatically (thresholds), manually (buttons), or via the web interface.
-All movements are logged directly on the ESP32.
+All movements are logged directly on the ESP32 and displayed on the web interface, together with temperature, humidity, wind speed, and motor states.

 ---